§ 1 Aims of the competition

-- The total number of theoretical and experimental tasks in the set of preparatory problems cannot be lower than 25 and 5, respectively.
+(2) The total number of theoretical and experimental tasks in the set of preparatory problems cannot be lower than 25 and 5, respectively.

 The organizer can include problems in the exams based on the use of concepts and skills from not more than 6 theoretical and 2 practical fields outside this list, if a minimum of 2 tasks from each field is included and the necessary skills demonstrated in the set of preparatory problems.
 Examples of such external fields are listed in Appendix C. Fields not already listed should have a breadth similar to the examples.
 These 6 theoretical and 2 practical fields must be stated explicitly at the beginning of the Preparatory problems.
 If an equation not covered by the listed fields is required for the solution of the exam questions, then this should be defined in the exam text.

-- Appendix D contains an outline of the factual knowledge supposedly familiar to the competitors.
+(4) Appendix D contains an outline of the factual knowledge supposedly familiar to the competitors.
 If specific facts, not included in Appendix D, are required for the solution of the exam questions, then these should be included in the exam text or in the preparatory problems and their solutions.

-- Training or any other special instruction, that is carried out for a selected group of 50 or fewer students, containing the IChO team, must be no longer than two weeks.
+(5) Training or any other special instruction, that is carried out for a selected group of 50 or fewer students, containing the IChO team, must be no longer than two weeks.

 § 11 Organization of the IChO Competition

-- The competition consists of two parts:
+(1) The competition consists of two parts:

-- part one, the practical (experimental) competition,
+- a) part one, the practical (experimental) competition,

-- part two, the theoretical competition.
+- b) part two, the theoretical competition.

-- A working time of four to five hours is allotted for each part.
+(2) A working time of four to five hours is allotted for each part.
 There is at least one day of rest between the two parts.

-- There must be no contact between mentors and competitors once the mentors have received the competition tasks for consideration.
+(4) There must be no contact between mentors and competitors once the mentors have received the competition tasks for consideration.
 Information regarding the competition tasks must not be passed to the competitors directly or indirectly prior or during the competition.

-- The safety regulations announced by the organizer are binding for all participants.
+(6) The safety regulations announced by the organizer are binding for all participants.

-- Breaking of any of the rules given in the preceding paragraphs (§ 3 section 2, § 10 section 5, § 11 sections 4, 5, and 6) has as its consequence exclusion from the whole or a part of the competition.
+(7) Breaking of any of the rules given in the preceding paragraphs (§ 3. section 2, § 10 section 5, § 11 sections 4, 5, and 6) has as its consequence exclusion from the whole or a part of the competition.

 § 12 Safety

-- During the experimental part, the competitors must wear laboratory coats and eye protection.
+(1) During the experimental part, the competitors must wear laboratory coats and eye protection.
 The competitors are expected to bring their own laboratory coats.
 Other means of protection for laboratory work are provided by the organizer.

-- When handling liquids, each student must be provided with a pipette ball or filler.
+(2) When handling liquids, each student must be provided with a pipette ball or filler.
 Pipetting by mouth is strictly forbidden.

-- Appendix B contains a reference to the hazard symbols and statements of the Globally Harmonized System of Classification of Chemicals (GHS), the use of which is expected in labeling and classifying materials at the IChO.
+- c) Appendix B contains a reference to the hazard symbols and statements of the Globally Harmonized System of Classification of Chemicals (GHS), the use of which is expected in labeling and classifying materials used at the IChO.

 § 13 Competition Tasks

-- The organizer is responsible for the preparation of competition tasks by competent experts/authors, who constitute the Scientific Board of the IChO.
+(1) The organizer is responsible for the preparation of competition tasks by competent experts/authors, who constitute the Scientific Board of the IChO.
 They propose the methods of solution and the marking scheme.

-- The tasks, their solutions and the marking schemes are submitted to the International Jury for consideration and approval.
+(2) The tasks, their solutions and the marking schemes are submitted to the International Jury for consideration and approval.
 The authors of the tasks should be present during the discussion.

-- The Chair of the International Jury may put the Chair of the Scientific Board in charge of the proceedings when the tasks are considered.
+(3) The Chair of the International Jury may put the Chair of the Scientific Board in charge of the proceedings when the tasks are considered.

-- The total length of the theoretical or experimental tasks, including answer sheets, should be kept to a minimum and not exceed 25,000 characters.
+(4) The total length of the theoretical or experimental tasks, including answer sheets, should be kept to a minimum and not exceed 25,000 characters.
 The number of characters must be stated at the end of each exam paper.
 SI units should be used throughout the competition tasks.

-- In the experimental part of the competition the following conditions must be fulfilled:
+(5) In the experimental part of the competition the following conditions must be fulfilled:

-- When solving tasks from quantitative analytical chemistry competitors must receive the same substances but with different concentrations.
+- d) When solving tasks from quantitative analytical chemistry competitors must receive the same substances but with different concentrations.

-- In evaluating the quantitative tasks the master values must not be based on an average of the results of the competitors.
+- e) In evaluating the quantitative tasks the master values must not be based on an average of the results of the competitors.

-- The great majority of the grade in quantitative tasks must be given to the mean value as reported by the competitors while some marks may also be given to the corresponding equations, calculations, or explanations directly related to the work.
+- f) The great majority of the grade in quantitative tasks must be given to the mean value as reported by the competitors while some marks may also be given to the corresponding equations, calculations, or explanations directly related to the work.
 Points must not be awarded for reproducibility.

 § 14 Correcting and Marking

-- A maximum of 60 points is allocated to the theoretical tasks and 40 points to the practical tasks, making a total of 100 points.
+(1) A maximum of 60 points is allocated to the theoretical tasks and 40 points to the practical tasks, making a total of 100 points.

-- The International Jury discusses the results and decides on the final scores.
+(3) The International Jury discusses the results and decides on the final scores.

-- In order to eliminate any doubts about possible mistakes in the processing of the results the organizer must provide the mentors with a list of their students’ total results before the closing award ceremony.
+(4) In order to eliminate any doubts about possible mistakes in the processing of the results the organizer must provide the mentors with a list of their students’ total results before the closing award ceremony.

 § 15 Results and Prizes

-- Each medalist must receive the medal and a corresponding certificate from the organizer.
+(4) Each medalist must receive the medal and a corresponding certificate from the organizer.

-- In addition to the medals other prizes may be awarded.
+(5) In addition to the medals other prizes may be awarded.

-- Each competitor receives a certificate of participation.
+(6) Each competitor receives a certificate of participation.

-- In the awarding ceremony, the non-medalists are called alphabetically.
+(7) In the awarding ceremony, the non-medalists are called alphabetically.

-- Team classification is not made.
+(8) Team classification is not made.

-- The organizer must provide a complete list of results as a part of the final report.
+(9) The organizer must provide a complete list of results as a part of the final report.

 § 16 Final Regulations

-- Those who take part in the competition acknowledge these regulations through their participation.
+(1) Those who take part in the competition acknowledge these regulations through their participation.

-- The regulations are valid from the 1st of September, 2013.
+(3) The regulations are valid from the 1st of September, 2017.
 Changes to the regulations can be made only by the International Jury and require a qualified majority (two third of the votes with regard to total number of participating countries).